Vertalo/tezos/docs/009/proof_of_stake.rst

 Roll snapshots
 ~~~~~~~~~~~~~~

 Roll snapshots represent the state of rolls for a given block.
-Roll
+Roll snapshots
-snapshots are taken every ``BLOCKS_PER_ROLL_SNAPSHOT`` = 256 blocks,
+are taken every ``BLOCKS_PER_ROLL_SNAPSHOT`` = 256 blocks, which is 16 times per
-which is 16 times per cycle.
-There is a tradeoff between memory
+cycle.
+There is a tradeoff between memory consumption and economic efficiency.
-consumption and economic efficiency.
-If roll snapshots are too frequent,
+If roll snapshots are too frequent, they will consume a lot of memory.
+If they
-they will consume a lot of memory.
-If they are too rare, strategic
+are too rare, strategic participants could try to weigh more in consensus by
-participants could purchase many tokens in anticipation of a snapshot
+purchasing many tokens in anticipation of a snapshot and resell them right
-and resell them right after.
+after.

 Random seed
 -----------